 While we strongly support the protection of privacy on the Internet, we do not have control over, and cannot be responsible for, the actions of our client institutions or other third parties.
 When we collect personal information in the course of acting as a service provider to our client institutions, the privacy policies and practices of the client institution whose form you have started or submitted will govern how that client institution treats your personal information.
 Our client institutions typically provide privacy statements at their sites describing how they treat personal information.
 We encourage you to review each such third party's privacy statement, if any, and to otherwise understand its privacy practices, before providing personal information directly to it or in our forms on which it is named.
 Additionally, you may be able to access non-CollegeNET sites from our Web sites (for example, by clicking on an advertisement or a search engine link).
 When you access non-CollegeNET sites from our Web sites, the policies described in this Statement, along with all other CollegeNET policies, no longer govern.

-Our sites and the forms accessible using our technology are not intended to collect personal information from children under the age of 13.
-If you are under 13 years old, you should not create an account with us, otherwise provide personal information to us through our sites or other services, or create any applications or other forms through our services.
+Our sites and the forms accessible using our technology are not intended to collect personal information from individuals under the age of 13.
+If you are under 13 years old, you must not create an account with us, otherwise provide personal information to us through our sites or other services, or create any applications or other forms through our services.

 You may refuse to accept cookies by following the procedures specific to your Web browser.
 If you do so, your browser may react strangely, and you may not be able to complete, save, or submit a form or use some services on our Sites.